bpcmusic/telex/commands.md

 #TELEX Command Reference

 This document outlines the commands for the open source Teletype Expanders TELEXo and TELEXi.
+You can also use this [Printable Command Reference](extras/TELEX Command Reference.pdf).

 ####Changelog

+The version history of this document.

+**Revision v.13c** - 7 January 2017

+* changed the extended commands for TIME and SLEW to use a period (.) to delimit the seconds and minutes extensions.
+For example: TO.TR.TIME.S
+* reduced the size of the CALLIBRATE to CALIB command for the TXo

 **Revision v.13b** - 16 December 2016

 * first version of the command reference document

 ####Notes